Retirement Account Transfer Vs Rollover

 An IRA rollover can only happen once per year.

 Unlike many things in the financial world, a gold IRA is a pretty easy and doesn’t take to much work for the consumer.
-Your first step will be to find a gold IRA company to work with.
+Your first step will be to find a gold IRA provider to work with.
 Some companies offer full services, handling the purchasing of the gold, storage, and transfer.
 Others will require you to work with two or more companies in order to create an account.

 Once you have found your company you will need to fill out paperwork.
 With completed paperwork the precious metals that you choose will be transferred to your account.
 Only certain precious metals can be transferred into a precious metal IRA, gold, silver, platinum, and palladium.
 For each of those metals, only specific forms and quality are permitted.

 The company (or companies) will complete the physical transfer using proper custodian services and your precious metals will be stored at a custodian.
-With almost no exception, a precious metal IRA needs to be stored at an authorized custodian.
+With almost no exception, a precious metal IRA needs to be stored at an authorized depository.
 This is for the safety of your gold and also to properly ensure your retirement account.

 What is a Gold IRA Transfer?